byte-physics/igortest/docu/sphinx/source/basic.rst

 fulfills all of the following properties:

 1. It takes no parameters.
-2. Its name does not end on `_IGNORE`.
+2. Its name does not end with `_IGNORE`.
-3. It is either non-static or static and part of a regular module.
+3. It is either non-static, or static and part of a regular module.

 The first rule is making the test case callable in automated test environments.

 The second rule is reserving the `_IGNORE` namespace to allow advanced users to add their own helper functions.
 It is advised to define all test cases as static functions and to create one regular distinctive module per procedure file.
-This will separate the Test Case to its own namespace not interfering with user-defined functions in `ProcGlobal`.
+This will keep the Test Cases in their own namespace and thus not interfere with user-defined functions in `ProcGlobal`.

 A defined list of test cases in a test suite can be run using the optional parameter :code:`testCase` of :cpp:func:`RunTest`.
 When executing multiple test suites and a test case is found in more than one test suite, it is executed in every matching test suite.

 Example:
 ^^^^^^^^

-In Test Suite `TestSuite_1.ipf` Test Cases `static Duplicate()` and `static Unique_1()` are defined.
-In Test Suite `TestSuite_2.ipf` Test Cases `static Duplicate()`, `static Unique_2()` are defined.
+In Test Suite `TestSuite_1.ipf` the Test Cases `static Duplicate()` and `static Unique_1()` are defined.
+In Test Suite `TestSuite_2.ipf` the Test Cases `static Duplicate()`, `static Unique_2()` are defined.

 .. code-block:: igor